Trump refuses to budge over aid bill, imperiling jobless benefits for millions

 Representative French Hill of Arkansas, a Republican who sits on the House Financial Services Committee, told Fox on Saturday he hoped Trump would sign the bill at once because it would provide immediate relief to Americans.

-The U.S. Congress, which normally is adjourned the last week of December, will be preparing to return to work.
-The Democratic-controlled House plans to vote on legislation providing one-time, $2,000 checks to individuals.
+The U.S. Congress, which normally is adjourned the last week of December, is preparing to return to work.
+The Democratic-controlled House plans to vote on legislation providing one-time $2,000 checks to individuals.

-Trump has also repeated his discontent over a $740 billion bill authorizing the nation’s defense programs, a legislation he vetoed last week.
+Trump last week vetoed a $740 billion bill authorizing the nation’s defense programs.
 On Monday, the House is scheduled to vote on overriding Trump’s veto.
 If the House vote succeeds, the Senate could hold its vote as early as Tuesday.
+Both chambers passed the defense spending bill with margins well over the two-thirds majority needed to override a veto.

-Reporting by Steve Holland in Palm Beach, Florida, and Raphael Satter in Washington; Additional reporting by Julia Harte in Washington and Simon Lewis in Wilmington, Delaware; Writing by Michelle Price and Humeyra Pamuk; Editing by Mary Milliken and Diane Craft
+Reporting by Steve Holland in Palm Beach, Florida, and Raphael Satter in Washington; Additional reporting by Julia Harte in Washington and Simon Lewis in Wilmington, Delaware; Writing by Michelle Price and Humeyra Pamuk; Editing by Mary Milliken and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.